What to Do in Milos, Greece: 3 Days of Fishing Villages

 Mandrakia

-My favorite fisherman village on Milos, the pastel wonderland of Mandrakia features boat sheds with colorful garage doors built directly into the rock, creating a smattering of tiers, terraces, and piers to tan on.
+My favorite fishing village on Milos, the pastel wonderland of Mandrakia features boat sheds with colorful garage doors built directly into the rock, creating a smattering of tiers, terraces, and piers to tan on.
 With wooden boats rocking gently in the shallow cove and waves crashing over the natural breakers from the deep blue sea in the background, this hamlet is one of the most idyllic scenes I’ve ever witnessed.

 Dinner - Makris

-The best meal I ate on Milos, Makris, sits inside the Domes White Coast Resort 10 minutes down the road as one of the few fine dining options on this otherwise laidback isle.
+The best meal I ate on Milos, Makris, lives inside the Domes White Coast Resort 10 minutes down the road as one of the few fine dining options on this otherwise laidback isle.
 The Michelin-starred chef Petros crafts vibrant courses where every piece of the presentation is thoughtfully plated.
-Coupled with fresh flavors, complimentary textures, and a stunning sunset view through the floor-to-ceiling windows—this is a Milos restaurant that can’t be missed.
+Coupled with fresh flavors, complimentary contrasted textures, and a stunning sunset view through the floor-to-ceiling windows—this is a Milos restaurant that can’t be missed.

 Day 2